Evolution of mammals

 Throughout the Permian period, the synapsids included the dominant carnivores and several important herbivores.
 In the subsequent Triassic period, however, a previously obscure group of sauropsids, the archosaurs, became the dominant vertebrates.
 The mammaliaforms appeared during this period; their superior sense of smell, backed up by a large brain, facilitated entry into nocturnal niches with less exposure to archosaur predation.
 (Conversely, mammaliaforms' success in these niches may have prevented archosaurs from becoming smaller or nocturnal themselves.)
 The nocturnal lifestyle may have contributed greatly to the development of mammalian traits such as endothermy and hair.
 Later in the Mesozoic, after theropod dinosaurs replaced rauisuchians as the dominant carnivores, mammals spread into other ecological niches.
-For example, some became aquatic, some were gliders, and some even fed on juvenile dinosaurs.
+For example, Castorocauda became aquatic, Volaticotherium were gliders, and Repenomamus even fed on juvenile dinosaurs.

 Most of the evidence consists of fossils.
 For many years, fossils of Mesozoic mammals and their immediate ancestors were scarce and fragmentary.
 However, since the mid-1990s, numerous significant discoveries particularly in China have greatly expanded knowledge in this area.
 The relatively new techniques of molecular phylogenetics have also shed light on some aspects of mammalian evolution by estimating the timing of important divergence points for modern species.
 When used carefully, these techniques often, but not always, agree with the fossil record.

 Although mammary glands are a signature feature of modern mammals, little is known about the evolution of lactation as these soft tissues are not often preserved in the fossil record.
 Most research on mammalian evolution focuses on tooth morphology, as teeth are among the most durable parts of the tetrapod skeleton.
 Other important research characteristics include the evolution of the middle ear bones, erect limb posture, a bony secondary palate, fur, hair, and endothermy.